-Chester by-election candidates announced after MP quit
+Chester: Candidates announced in race to replace code-breach MP

 Mr Matheson admitted he had committed a minor breach of the code and tendered his resignation with "great sadness".

-A former leader of Cheshire West and Chester Council, Ms Dixon was made an MBE for her services to Chester earlier this year.
+Ms Dixon, a former leader of Cheshire West and Chester Council, was made an MBE for her services to Chester earlier this year.

 She said: "Chester is my home, where I brought up my family, and where my heart is.